smtifahim/EFBO-Project/README.md

 At this point, the reasoner can also generate a mappable list of events for each of the source systems.
 The actual mappings of events are assumed to be a manual process that involves checking the events that are classified under the `System-I Event` and the `System-II Event` of the `EFBO-V` ontology.
 It should be noted that only the event entities of the sources need to be mapped.
 The mapping of other entities such as the interfaces and agents can be inferred automatically as mappable entities for each of the mapping events between the source systems.

 ## The EFBO-Based Validation System Architecture
-To facilitate the validation process, we have developed an end-to-end software system called the EFBO-Based Consistency Validation System.
-The system is implemented in Java and uses OWL-API 4.3 for its various ontology-related operations.
 The system is divided into five constituent modules each of which is assigned to managing different tasks within the validation process.
-These include the EFBO Validation Manager, Annotation Extraction Manager, Knowledgebase Manager, Mapping Events Manager, and Consistency Status Report Manager.
+These include the `EFBO Validation Manager`, `Annotation Extraction Manager`, `Knowledgebase Manager`, `Mapping Events Manager`, and `Consistency Status Report Manager`.
 Each of these modules corresponds to a Java class with different attributes and properties.
 The following diagram presents the cross-functional swimming lane diagram of the EFBO validation system architecture.
 The first lane in the figure illustrates the tasks of the EFBO User Interface Manager.
-The manager provides a set of user interaction points for the six step consistency validation process and delegate the corresponding tasks to the rest of the EFBO managers.
+The manager provides a set of user interaction points for the six-step consistency validation process and delegates the corresponding tasks to the rest of the EFBO managers.

 ![Alt text](https://github.com/smtifahim/EFBO-Project/blob/master/EFBO-Swimlane.png?raw=true "EFBO Architecure") **Figure:** The EFBO-Based Consistency Validation Architecture.